microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 ..  note::

     This list of questions is subject to change.
-Microsoft will provide you with a specific list of questions as part of the 'go live' process that may differ from the list below.
+Microsoft will provide you with a specific list of questions as part of the launch process that may differ from the list below.

 #.
 Confirm that your File IDs meet the :term:`criteria listed in the documentation <file id>`.
 Office Online
    expects file IDs to be unique and consistent over time, as well as when accessed by different users or via